SherlockPsy/Life/laws/MASTER_WORLD.md

 ---

-### VIII.3 No Background Simulation

-Nothing evolves automatically.

-No ticking world.
-No “meanwhile” engine.
-No silent progression.

----

 ## ARTICLE IX — SUMMARIES

+Summaries:

-Summaries are reading aids only.
+- are reading aids only,

-They:
 - derive from written text,
 - introduce nothing new,
 - never replace reality.